Student Wellbeing Advisory Service

-Often, just speaking to a Student Wellbeing Advisor can solve a small issue easily, or if the issue is larger you can feel like a weight has been lifted off your shoulders.
-When you contact us, you’ll be introduced to an Advisor who will:
+Often, just speaking to a Student Wellbeing Advisor can solve a small issue easily or if the issue is larger you can feel like a weight has been lifted off your shoulders.
+When you contact Student Wellbeing, you’ll be introduced to an advisor who will:

 - Listen to your query or concerns